-At Kettlebrook Short Stay School, our children's welfare is of paramount importance to us, and we are a child centred school.
+At Kettlebrook Short Stay School, our children's welfare is of paramount importance to us, and we are a child centred setting/school/college.
 Our children are reassured that they have a voice, will be listened to and what they say will be taken seriously.
 They know that they will be supported and kept safe.
 They will never be given the impression that they are creating a problem by reporting abuse.
+HoS & EHT are proactive in the S&I hub for Tamworth to understand the bigger picture of safeguarding of the students who will be admitted into KSSS from across the town.